The ancient Greek philosopher Thales believed, at least according to Aristotle, that everything is water.

 The Soul in Decline

-“Substance dualism (i.e., the view that humans are souls with bodies, or embodied souls) has long been remarkable staying power in the history of Christian thought, specifically, and the history of religious thought more generally,” Farris says.
+“Substance dualism (i.e., the view that humans are souls with bodies, or embodied souls) has had remarkable staying power in the history of Christian thought, specifically, and the history of religious thought more generally,” Farris says.
 “However it has become less popular recently in academic circles.
 This is true not only in philosophy, particularly philosophy of mind (with the emphasis on questions about the constitution of humans), but also in the social sciences, history, psychology, cognitive science, and literature departments.”

 Farris notes that there are good historical reasons for this: “With the rise of science and its success in explaining the physical world, there certainly seems to have been a shift toward thinking about the world through the lens of the empirical sciences.
 That in itself is not necessarily a problem, but there is and has been a growing perception that science provides answers where philosophy and religion, with their appeals to what one might call ‘spooky’ entities, have not.”